 - A High School teacher, Ministry of Education, Saudi Arabia (2003-2012).

-- A lecturer, Computer Science department, Arts and Science Faculty of Baljurashi, Al-Baha University, Saudi Arabia, (2012 – Now).
+- A lecturer, Computer Science department, Computer Science and Information Technology Faculty, Al-Baha University, Saudi Arabia, (2012 – Now).

 Masters of Science, Information Technology